leejoonli/code-every-day/log.md

 ## Thoughts

 Fixed another bug with the calculation function that didn't change the tax percentage even if you entered a different income amount.
 Found a GitHub repository that automatically orders pizza for you but you need to shell script in python and create an object and then order.
 Now I need to find a way to identify if Maya starts a render and trigger a program to run when that happens.

+# Day 245 (1/30/2023)

+## Maya and CMake

+Started testing for the pizza application.

+## Thoughts

+Getting a lot of errors.
+The documentation and walkthrough video are different and from a few years ago so still figuring out how to proceed.
+Had to ask a Maya expert more details about the software.